Spheres-cu/subdivx-dloader/README.md

 A fork of kabutor fork of  Martín Gaitán's fork of Michel Peterson's subdivx.com-subtitle-retriever Retrieve the best matching subtitle (in spanish) for a show episode from subdivx.com

-Working with Python 3.10.5 version
+Working with Python 3.10.11 version

 Also added these features:

 - Unpack rared (rar5+ file format) subtitles beside zipped and old rar version files
-- Added option (-c) to manually choose wich subtitle to download 20210221
+- Change option (-c)  now is (-nc) to not manually choose wich subtitle to download, manually download is the default
 - Change the way links are used to UTF-8 to avoid weird characters bug 20210302
 - <strike>When searching for a tvshow if the year is present it will use it also to improve search 20210321</strike> removed as 20210701
 - You can add keywords (-k) to improve the automatic selection among the subtitles available for a show.
 20210405